mrwerdo/Socket/README.md

 # How do I get started?

-This project is compatiable with the [swift package manager](https://swift.org/package-manager/).
-To use it in your project, add a dependency to your project as such:
+This project is compatible with the [swift package manager](https://swift.org/package-manager/).
+To use it in your project, place the code snipit below into your `Package.swift` file.
+This is the manifest file which declares the different code modules in your package.

 ```
 import PackageDescription